ManiAm/VENTOS_Public/README.md

     git clone https://github.com/ManiAm/VENTOS

 **Step 3:** Go to the VENTOS folder and run the `runme` script.
 This bash script checks your system and installs the required packages and libraries.
-Some of the commands need sudo access and you need to type your sudo password at least once.
-Script execution takes some time, so be patient.
+Script execution takes some time, so be patient. **Do not run the script using sudo.** Some of the commands need sudo access and you need to type your sudo password at least once.

     sudo ./runme